A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Overview of XL-MIMO Hardware Designs

-$\bullet$ \emph{UPA/ULA-based XL-MIMO (patch/point antennas)} $\rightarrow$ \emph{2D/1D CAP-based XL-MIMO}: Although the CAP-based XL-MIMO with spatially-continuous aperture embraces the different practical design and the processing protocol compared with other XL-MIMO schemes with the discrete antenna aperture, it is interesting and insightful to show the intuitive mathematical and physical relationships between the CAP-based XL-MIMO and other XL-MIMO schemes.
-The 1D CAP-based XL-MIMO can be regarded as a special case of the ULA-based XL-MIMO by letting the antenna spacing be infinitesimal.
-Moreover, when the element size of the patch antenna is equal to the antenna spacing ($A=\bigtriangleup _V=\bigtriangleup _H$), the UPA-based XL-MIMO can become the 2D CAP-based XL-MIMO.
-Besides, the 2D CAP-based XL-MIMO can also be viewed as a special case of the UPA-based XL-MIMO with point antennas by considering an infinitesimal antenna spacing.
+$\bullet$ \emph{UPA/ULA-based XL-MIMO (patch/point antennas)} $\rightarrow$ \emph{2D/1D CAP-based XL-MIMO}: While CAP-based XL-MIMO employs a spatially-continuous aperture, diverging in design and processing protocol from discrete array aperture XL-MIMO systems, it is beneficial to establish clear mathematical and physical connections between them.
+1D CAP-based XL-MIMO can be regarded as a special case of ULA-based XL-MIMO by letting the antenna spacing be infinitesimal.
+Moreover, when the element size of the patch antenna is correspondingly equal to the antenna spacing ($A_H=\bigtriangleup _H$ and $A_V=\bigtriangleup _V$), UPA-based XL-MIMO with patch antennas can become 2D CAP-based XL-MIMO.
+Besides, 2D CAP-based XL-MIMO can also be viewed as a special case of UPA-based XL-MIMO with point antennas by considering an infinitesimal antenna spacing.

-Noticeably, many works focused on more than one XL-MIMO hardware design and compared these considered designs.
-The authors in \cite{[56]} considered the UPA-based XL-MIMO with point or patch antennas.
-The UPA with sizeless isotropic antenna elements and the UPA with closely spaced planar antenna elements with a particular size were investigated.
-Unlike the sizeless isotropic antenna element, the effective wave-perceived aperture of the patch antenna element was determined by the actual aperture and the EM wave impinged direction.
-Various values of the antenna spacing were considered from $0.1\lambda$ to $0.9\lambda$, and the element length for the patch antenna was equal to the antenna spacing.

-In \cite{[16]}, both the transmitter and receiver were assumed to be equipped with XL-MIMO with $L_T$ and $L_R$ length, respectively.
-Three types of aperture architectures: 1) 1D CAP line segment, 2) Half-wavelength spaced ULA, and 3) Optimally-spaced ULA were investigated.
-For the optimally-spaced ULA, the antenna spacing was $\sqrt{{{\lambda D}/{M}}}$ to ensure the full-rank channel, where $D$, $\lambda$, and $M$ were the distance between the transmitter center-point and that of the receiver, the wavelength, and the number of antennas for the transmitter and the receiver, respectively.
-Among these aperture architectures, the 1D CAP line segment was implemented based on the continuous aperture.
-The optimally-spaced ULA could achieve lower beamforming gains than that of the half-wavelength-spaced ULA due to the smaller number of antennas.
-Meanwhile, half-wavelength spaced ULA was conventional, which could make the mutual coupling across the antenna elements negligible and simplify the antenna design.

-Similar to \cite{[16]}, the authors in \cite{[29]} also considered the ULA-based XL-MIMO and the 1D CAP line segment-based XL-MIMO.
-Note that both the transmitter and the receiver were equipped with XL-MIMO.
-The authors first investigated the ULA-based XL-MIMO, where antenna elements were uniformly distributed along the lines with fixed lengths.
-Then, the asymptotic analysis was performed by letting the number of antennas be infinite.
-Thus, the ULA-based scheme became the 1D CAP line segment scheme.